-SpaceX was the first to get one off the ground, taking cargo to the ISS back in 2012 and crew in 2020.
-Now, Boeing are trying to get their Starliner off the ground, but it hasn't gone smoothly.
+SpaceX was one of the first to get one off the ground, taking cargo to the ISS back in 2012 and crew in 2020.
+Now Boeing are trying to get their Starliner off the ground, but it's not gone smoothly.